 Telefax:+49 (0)89 244165425

-Cookies are used on this website.
-Cookies are text files that are stored on your computer or mobile device when you visit a website to save certain information about your use of the website.
+Cookies are text files saved to your device when you visit a website to obtain information about your use of the website.
 Cookies enable websites to recognise a user’s device.
 Your browser settings can be modified to decline or disable cookies, or to indicate that cookies are being deployed.

-No personal data will be collected by TLS through cookies.
+No personal data is collected by TLS through cookies.